• FAQ

 • A supplies list will be sent out during the summer.

 • Our great A.D.
 Henderson & FAU High School PTO works with A+ School Supplies to provide a one-stop shop for all your back-to-school needs.
 Please review this announcement to see if your family would be interested in this service.
+More information will be sent out throughout the summer.

 10. Will we have an elective class each semester?